ishubham21/Portfolio/README.md

 .
 Under Development

-Todo: Add animations on the nav-menu
+Todo: Add animations on the nav-menu @keyframes slide left and up